archethic-foundation/archethic-docs/docs/FAQ/bridge.md

 ## **I want to get the Archethic address from the Wallet app, how can I know it is the Testnet or the Mainnet address?**

-I will update the app in few weeks for this point.
-For the moment: click on receive button + “See on explorer” button and see if the link goes to the Mainnet or the Testnet.

-## **I’m using the Mainnet network in the Wallet, how can I switch on the Testnet?**

-The switch is not possible because the seed is not shared between Mainnet and Testnet.
-Later, the wallet will be multiseeds, but not for the moment.
-The only way for the moment is to remove the Wallet (don’t forget the 24 words) and create/import a wallet in the Testnet network.

-## **If I sent the tokens to the Mainnet address, what to do?**

-You lose the tokens if the Mainnet address is not your address.
-Same thing if you do an error in the address (for example a 0 instead of 1)

-## **I want to get the Archethic address from the Wallet app, how can I know it is the Testnet or the Mainnet address?**

 On the wallet app, from the version 2.0.8, the network is displayed in the main menu (click on the burger icon to access to the main menu).

 ## **I’m using the Mainnet network in the Wallet, how can I switch on the Testnet?**